cpeytier/OIC_Process_Labs/Lab1.md

     black panel, choose *Forms* and open the *TravelRequestForm*.

-    -   Note: depending on the version of the tool, the components could be visible from a drop-down list on the right:
+    -   Note: depending on the version of the tool, the components could be visible from a drop-down list on the right, in which case you would have to open the form as shown below:

     ![](media/25b5cba12296df08dd3e609198740e05.png)